apache/nuttx/configs/nucleo-f401re/README.txt

   - SB13 and SB14 Closed:  PA2 and PA3 on STM32F103C8T6 (ST-LINK MCU) are
     connected to PA3 and PA2 on STM32 MCU to have USART communication between them.
-Thus SB61,SB62 and SB63 should be OFF.
+Thus SB61, SB62 and SB63 should be OFF.

+  Configuring USART2 is the same as given above.

+  Question:  What BAUD should be configure to interface with the Virtual COM port?
+115200 8N1?

   Default
   -------